iyaz07/alx-low_level_programming/0x1E-search_algorithms/README.md

-README File to understand search algorithms such as linear, binary, etc
+The tasks helps to understand different algorithms/solutions to solving a search problem and also methods such as space and time complexity to measuring most viable soluution to solving a problem.